Genetically Modified (GMO) Food Market Size 2026-2030

 Get Key Insights on Market Forecast (PDF) Request Free Sample

-The genetically modified (GMO) food industry research report provides comprehensive data (region-wise segment analysis), with forecasts and estimates in "USD billion" for the period 2025-2029, as well as historical data from 2019-2023 for the following segments.
+The genetically modified (gmo) food industry research report provides comprehensive data (region-wise segment analysis), with forecasts and estimates in "USD million" for the period 2026-2030, as well as historical data from 2020-2024 for the following segments.

 - Type